When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 7. Princecraft Brio E 17

 To get to some of the more fun features, this is an electric pontoon model, right?
-So obviously, we have standard outlet plugs, as well as a Bluetooth hook-up for playing some great music through a stereo (AM & FM also included if preferred).
+So, we have standard outlet plugs and a Bluetooth hook-up for playing great music through a stereo (AM and FM are also included if preferred).
 On top of that, you’ve got an electric horn as well for some warning or celebration shouts.
-As you party on, you’ve got drink holders so you always know where to put those cold drinks, and the interior lighting looks fine.
+As you party, you’ve got drink holders, so you always know where to put those cold drinks, and the interior lighting looks fine.

 The furniture on board is all very high quality.
 The storage underneath the seats feels fine and should give families somewhere to put their water gear.

 Maybe the scariest part of this boat?
-There isn’t a price listed on the Princecraft website and you have to request a quote from them for your potential pontoon.
+There isn’t a price listed on the Princecraft website, and you have to request a quote from them for your potential pontoon.
 Usually, if you have to ask…

 Pros: